endoflife-date/endoflife.date/products/elixir.md

 Elixir applies bug fixes only to the latest minor branch.
-Security patches are available for the last 5 minor branches. r the last 5 minor branches. ity patches are available for the last 5 minor branches. ity patches are available for the last 5 minor branches.
+Security patches are available for the last 5 minor branches.